Our Review Process

 What are the 6 Types of Diabetes?

 People generally talk about four types of common diabetes, but they forget there are two more types of this lifestyle disease.
 Besides the commonly known Type 1 diabetes, Type 2 diabetes, prediabetes, and gestational diabetes, there are double diabetes (Type 1 diabetes with Insulin resistance) and Latent Autoimmune Diabetes in Adults (LADA).
-Also read about can diabetes be cured.

 Is There a Type 3 Diabetes?